 Once you have conducted final interviews and made the decision to hire the candidate that your staffing agency has sent your way, you’re ready to make an offer.
 Once accepted, the new hire will go straight onto your payroll.
 Congratulations — you’ve filled the open position!

-Why Partnering With the Right Recruiting Agency Can Make the Direct Hire Process Successful
+Why Partnering With the Right Professional Recruiting Agency Can Make the Direct Hire Process Successful

-For 13 years, the experts at 4 Corner Resources have been essential partners to businesses in central Florida and beyond when it comes to attracting, qualifying, and screening potential candidates.
+For 13 years, the expert headhunters at 4 Corner Resources have been essential partners to businesses in Orlando and beyond when it comes to attracting, qualifying, and screening potential candidates.
 We’re a nationally-recognized staffing agency with an adaptive and flexible style that makes it easy for our clients to accomplish their direct hire staffing goals, as well as many other recruiting objectives.

 Reach out to our staffing experts today to learn how our direct hire staffing services may be the key to finding the talent your business needs to be successful!